 In my opinion a choke chain collar (or anything like it) should not ever go around a greyhound's neck.
 The shape and the length of a greyhound's neck makes it a rather fragile structure and a chain is going to hurt them more than help you.
 In saying that I am not a fan of choke chains on any dog.

 Not all harnesses are created equally and if you have a look online there are loads to choose from.
+They must be well fitting and my preference is one with a front fastening option and that it doesn't restrict shoulder movement.

 We had a foster hound a couple of years ago and though she didn't pull on the leash, she did get super excited about life and would just explode in a massive jump in the air at nothing and loved doing 360's really fast afterwards.
 I found I was constantly worried about choking her when these episodes happened.
 A dog trainer I use recommended the Sense-ation Harness and it was love at first walk.
 I have since tried these on a few hounds with great results.
 And they can be clipped with the lead to the collar as well for more control.